Bashar Resan: Persepolis

 On 3 July 2017, Resan signed a two-year contract with Persian Gulf Pro League Champions Persepolis.
 He joined the team after the end of the Iraqi regular season, which he won alongside Al-Quwa Al-Jawiya.
 He made his league debut in 1–0 loss to Paykan on 17 September.
 He Played a few minutes in his first season.
 Resan was influential in his second season at the club and played more there.
 He scored his first goal against Saipa.
 His contract was extended until the end of the 2020–21 season.
 On 20 December 2020, he left the club by mutual consent, to move to Qatar SC.

 Qatar SC

 On 31 December 2020, Qatar SC announced the signing of Resan after successful seasons with Persepolis.

+Pakhtakor

+On 13 December 2024, Uzbekistan Super League club Pakhtakor announced the signing of Resan to a one-year contract, with the option of a second year.